Rongzichen/UCSD-Programming-for-Data-Analysis/README.md

 proj_script.py contains all the functions we used

-# Our code including three parts
+# Our code including four parts
 # 1. Data crawler

 The file is crawData.py